subatomicglue/maggen/build_notes/README.md

 - **Stator**   (stationary disc with wire coils)
 - **Rotor #2** (spinning disc with magnets)

 There is still an issue with curved fields on the backs of the rotors.
-That same apple-shaped flux is looping there too.
+That same apple-shaped flux is looping there too, which still keeps some of the flux lines away from the coils.

 ### More Efficient Rotors With Terminators:
 So we can route away this wild curvy flux on the rotor back, which keeps it from disturbing the productive (straight) end of the rotor's flux field.
-This furthers maximizes power output.
+This furthers maximizes power output by maximizing number of field lines passing through the coils.
 We can conduct the flux simply to the neighbor magnet (since we alternate NSNSNS magnets around the disc).
 Iron conducts flux well, if thick enough.
 Giving us a cell design that looks like this:

 - **Rotor #1 w/ Terminator** (adds an IronDisc backing)
 - **Stator**
 - **Rotor #2 w/ Terminator** (adds an IronDisc backing)

 We'll call this Iron a "terminator", since it sort of "ends" the unconnected flux eminating from the rotor backs.
+Now we have a closed "circuit" of flux, which maximizes the field lines through the coils, 1. magnet to magnet straight through the coils, 2. magnet to magnet on the terminating ends to the neighbor magnet.

 ### Scaling it up
 Of course, we can then mass produce these amazing cells, and stack them together to get even more power output: